ly382965/ly382965.github.io/index.md

 Welcome to my homepage.
 My real name is Li Yi, born on October 5, 2005, from Wuwei City, Anhui Province.
 I am an undergraduate in the School of Information Science and Technology of University of Science and Technology of China (USTC) , major in Electronic Information Engineering(EE) and minor in Computer Science and Technology(CS).

-My research interests lie on Artificial Intelligence Generated Content (AIGC) and Multimodal Large Language Models (MLLMs).
+My research interests lie on AI Agent and Multimodal Large Language Models (MLLMs).

 - Administrative Class: 2203
 - Class Advisor: Huang He